 The length of the mortgage term – when you take a mortgage it’s likely you’ll choose a two-year or a five-year deal, whether that’s fixed or variable rate.
 But the full mortgage is repayable over a much longer timeframe than this.
 This is known as the mortgage term and is typically between 25 years and 35 years.

 The longer the term, the more months you have to repay the loan, the lower the monthly repayment.
-However, the longer it takes you to repay the full outstanding mortgage balance, the more interest you will pay overall, so it’s best to try to pay as much of your mortgage off as fast as you can (link to mortgage overpayment calc).
+However, the longer it takes you to repay the full outstanding mortgage balance, the more interest you will pay overall, so it’s best to try to pay as much of your mortgage off as fast as you can.